 Dr. Susan Hardwick-Smith is Texas’s resident expert in vaginal rejuvenation procedures, and at the Complete Midlife Wellness Center in Houston, she consults and offers both surgical and non-surgical procedures for women who are hoping to remedy the natural effects of childbirth and aging that may result in vaginal relaxation and decreased sexual satisfaction.

-Dr. Susan offers both surgical vaginal tightening known as vaginoplasty offering mild vaginal tightening, as well as other benefits including increased sensation, moisture and improvement in urinary leakage.
+Dr. Susan offers both surgical vaginal tightening known as vaginoplasty, and nonsurgical laser vaginal rejuvenation offering mile vaginal tightening, as well as other benefits including increased sensation, moisture and improvement in urinary leakage.

 Interested in Vaginoplasty?